dairin0d/cut-copy-paste/README.md

 This addon makes it possible to cut/copy/paste objects and elements across different layers, scenes and Blender files.

-When enabled, it would add a Copy/Paste panel to the Tool Shelf, and register Ctrl+X, Ctrl+C, Ctrl+V shortcuts for 3D view.
+When enabled, it would add a Copy/Paste panel to the Tool Shelf, and register Ctrl+X, Ctrl+C, Ctrl+V, Shift+Delete, Ctrl+Insert, Shift+Insert shortcuts for 3D view.

 Options:
 * External: if enabled, Copy in Object mode would save current .blend file (so that it can be accessed from other instances of Blender).